-The SDGs cover the full range of sustainable development issues, including climate, biodiversity, energy and water, as well as poverty, gender equality, economic prosperity, peace, agriculture and education.
+The SDGs cover the full range of sustainable development challenges, including climate, biodiversity, energy and water, as well as poverty, gender equality, economic prosperity, peace, agriculture and education.

-Convinced of our role in the transition to an equitable and sustainable world, we have included in this report a review of the impact of our investments in regarding the SDGs.
+Convinced of our role in the transition to a fair and sustainable world, we have included in this report a review of the impact of our portfolio companies with regards to the SDGs.